 If you or someone you know has suffered from food poisoning and you think you may able to trace the cause of it, a product liability attorney can provide you more information about your legal rights.
-If you have already set up an appointment to meet with an attorney, please refer to Findlaw’s following pages to obtain the proper forms prior to meeting with an attorney for the first time:
+You may want to start by getting a free legal evaluation of your potential food poisoning claim by a local attorney.